ibm-cloud-docs/discovery-data/schema.md

 Discovery for Content Intelligence includes pre-trained models that identify lists, sections, tables, headers, footers, and other structures in your documents.
 These models cannot be modified, so you cannot annotate fields with [Smart Document Understanding](/docs/discovery-data?topic=discovery-data-configuring-fields) to train custom conversion models when using Discovery for Content Intelligence enrichments.

+Discovery for Content Intelligence supports English language documents only.
+The pre-trained models cannot be modified.
+{: important}

 ## Getting started
 {: #content-intelligence-gs}

 To use Discovery for Content Intelligence, start by creating a document retrieval project.
 For more information, see [Creating projects](/docs/discovery-data?topic=discovery-data-projects).

-Discovery for Content Intelligence only works on collections that contain documents in English.
 A Discovery for Content Intelligence project has the following default settings:

 - The setting **Optical Character Reader Advanced** is set to `on`.
 - The enrichments applied include `Entities`, `Parts of speech`, `Table Understanding`, and `Contracts`.